DrMouhamadIbrahim/PortfolioProjects/README.md

 # Portfolio Projects by Mouhamad Ibrahim, PhD

 Welcome to my portfolio!
-I am an accomplished Data Analyst with over 5 years of expertise in statistical analysis, data visualization, and modeling across research and higher education.
+I am an award-winning Data Analyst with over 5 years of expertise in statistical analysis, data visualization, and modeling across research and higher education.
 This repository showcases a collection of data-driven projects I've worked on, applying advanced analytics techniques using tools like SQL, Excel, R, Power BI, and Tableau as I transition into industry roles.

 ## 📈 Featured Projects